 There is good news for NRIs and OCIs residing outside India.
 Sending money back to India from overseas will be cheaper and easier for nearly 32 million Indian expats.
-Moreover, they will be able to make small ticket transactions without SWIFT code.
+Moreover, they will be able to make small ticket transactions without a SWIFT code.
 NPCI is planning to launch UPI for overseas Indians for hassle-free remittance from around the world.
+As per the new directions, NRIs can use UPI with NRI NRE/NRO account and International Phone Number.

 India received remittances worth over $87 billion in 2021, the biggest inflow for any country tracked by the World Bank.